awslabs/aws-lambda-web-adapter/README.md

 AWS Lambda executes functions in x86_64 Amazon Linux Environment.
 We need to compile the adapter to that environment.

 ### Compiling with Docker
 On x86_64 Windows, Linux and macOS, you can run one command to compile Lambda Adapter with docker.
 The Dockerfile is [here](Dockerfile.x86).
+[AWS CLI](https://aws.amazon.com/cli/) should have been installed and configured.

 ```shell
 $ make build